 Find out what is stored in the National Pupil Database (NPD) about you or your child

-Ask the Department for Education what they hold about you or your child, in records stored since 1996.
+Ask the Department for Education what they hold about you or your child, in named records stored since 2002.
 The Department should comply with Subject Access request process available under the Data Protection Act 2018 and GDPR Recitals 63 and Article 89.
+Exam results, ethnicity, and reasons for exclusion and much much more.

 Under the General Data Protection Regulation enforceable from May 25, 2018, all requests are free of charge to Data Subjects – that means you and me, or the person the data is about.
 The Information Commissioner’s Office has more info here on Right to Access.